 The main symptoms are muscle spasms, spasticity (muscle stiffness) and problems with weakness, coordination and balance of arms and legs; fatigue; neurological e.g. dizziness, pins and needles; bladder problems and constipation and other symptoms including memory loss and depression.

-There is currently no known cure for MS however there are a number of treatment options available to help manage symptoms and slow progression of the disease.
+There is currently no known cure for multiple sclerosis however there are a number of treatment options available to help manage symptoms and slow progression of the disease.

 Cannabis has been used by humans for a very long time.
 Most ancient cultures didn’t grow the plant to get high, but used it as herbal medicine around the time of 500 BC.
 The history of cannabis cultivation in America dates back to the early colonists, who grew hemp for textiles and rope.
 Misuse in the 20th century led to the criminalization of cannabis globally although its legal status is now changing in many countries.

-A review of the current scientific findings (1) have shown that dronabinol or THC extracts may be effective at reducing pain associated with MS. There is also some evidence that nabiximols and other combinations of cannabinoid extracts may reduce muscle spasticity and improve patient quality of life.
+A review of the current scientific findings (1) have shown that dronabinol or THC extracts may be effective at reducing pain associated with multiple sclerosis.
+There is also some evidence that nabiximols and other combinations of cannabinoid extracts may reduce muscle spasticity and improve patient quality of life.

-The only cannabinoid based medical treatment currently available in Australia for MS is called Sativex.
+The only cannabinoid based medical treatment currently available in Australia for Multiple Sclerosis is called Sativex.
 Sativex is a cannabis based oral spray.
-This spray is specifically licensed to treat MS patients with moderate to severe muscle spasms and stiffness who have not responded well to other treatments.
+This spray is specifically licensed to treat Multiple Sclerosis patients with moderate to severe muscle spasms and stiffness who have not responded well to other treatments.
 Other products available are cannabidiol (CBD) based, e.g. cannabidiol oil.
 These may help some individuals but there is not enough evidence by researchers to show that these oils will definitely help your symptoms.

-There is still a lack of quality evidence to make overall conclusions about the effects of cannabinoids and MS disease progression.
+There is still a lack of quality evidence to make overall conclusions about the effects of cannabinoids and Multiple Sclerosis disease progression.
 There have been no studies that compare cannabinoids against current standard treatments for multiple sclerosis.